But how exactly does a stethoscope work?

 Diaphragm

-When placed against a patient’s skin or clothing, the sounds produced by a patient will make the plastic disk vibrate.
+Once placed against a patient’s skin or clothing, the sounds produced by a patient will make the disk vibrate.
 It is these vibrations that are responsible for creating the sounds that you hear through the device.

 Bell

-Diaphragms are larger in diameter and pick up higher frequency noises, such as breath sounds.
-The bell, on the other hand, is smaller and picks up lower frequency noises, such as heart murmurs.
+The bell, on the other hand, is smaller and picks up lower-frequency noises, such as heart murmurs.

 Because bells are smaller in size, they are also often used to listen to the breath sounds of pediatric patients.